-... xn yn

-bbox = none (default) or show: this option allows to draw the added points to form a bounding box and the corresponding triangulation.
+- mode = int (default) or ext: this option allows to use either the previously described set of points as the argument, or a file, containing, line by line (2 columns), the points.
+Such a file looks like : - x1 y1 x2 y2 x3 y3 ... xn yn - bbox = none (default) or show: this option allows to draw the added points to form a bounding box and the corresponding triangulation.
 By default, these triangles are removed at the end of the algorithm.
-Here, because we plot only the vertices of the mesh, there are no triangles, only dots.
+Here, because we plot only the vertices of the mesh, there are no triangles, only dots. - color = $\langle value \rangle$ (default: black): The color of the drawing. - print = none (default) or points: To label the vertices of the triangulation.

-'''

-color = \langle value \rangle (default: black): The color of the drawing.

-'''

-- print = none (default) or points: To label the vertices of the triangulation.
 This also adds a dot at each vertex.
-Without label, there is still the dot. - meshpoint = \(\value \rightarrow \) (default: P): The letter(s) used to label the vertices of the triangulation.
+Without label, there is still the dot. - meshpoint = (value) (default: P): The letter(s) used to label the vertices of the triangulation.
 It is included in the math mode delimiters \$...\$.
 The bounding box points are labeled with numbers 1 to 4 and with a star exponent. - tikz (boolean, default:false): By default, this boolean is set to false, and MetaPost (with luamplib) is used to draw the picture.
-With this option, tikz becomes the drawing engine. - scale = \langle value \rangle (default: 1cm): The scale option defines the scale at which the picture is drawn (the same for both axes).
-It must contain the unit of length (cm, pt, etc.).
+With this option, tikz becomes the drawing engine.